Nulore/sector/species/thornlings.md

 # Thornlings (Thornling)

 Spiky, and rough skinned.
-Hunchbacks with spikes on their, in which can be used to their advantage.
+Hunchbacks with spikes on their back (commonly on the back), in which can be used to their advantage.